-You can use the "Resize and cache" implemented in the plugin directly from a Joomla template code.
-Here is an example on how to include the necessary library (after installing the plugin) and how to use it:
+You can use the "Resize and Cache" implemented in the plug-in directly in a Joomla template code.
+Here is an example of how to include the necessary library (after having installed the plugin) and how to use it:

 <?php // Include the necessary file and create the resizer instance require_once JPATH_SITE . '/plugins/content/imgresizecache/resize.php'; $resizer = new ImgResizeCache(); ?> <!-- resize and show image --> <?php $images = json_decode($this->item->images); // item is supposed to be the article ?> <img src="<?php echo htmlspecialchars($resizer->resize($images->_image_intro, array('w' => 200, 'h' => 100, 'crop' => TRUE))); ?>" alt="<?php echo htmlspecialchars($images->image_intro_alt); ?>" />

-$images->image_intro may contain the already resized image path, use
+$images->image_intro may contains the already resized image path, use

-$images->_image_intro (the plugin keep every original image path prepending an
+$images->_image_intro (the plugin keeps every original image path prepending an

 _ to the original variable name).